flag0010/pop_gen_cnn/historical_recombination/phased/README.md

 `python extract.data.py`

-This will output a large compressed file called "ld.data.npz".
+This will output a large compressed file called `ld.data.npz`.
 Use this file as training data for the network.

 To train the network, first find a computer with a GPU and get keras and tensorflow installed.
 This was done in python3.6

  `python3 train.phased.mergenet.PYTHON3.py`

 Before training begins, the code will print the mean of the training data.
 Save that value (should be about 4.8).
 After training the model it prints a json string that specifies the model structure.
 You'll want to save that too.
-Also the script saves the weights from the CNN in a file called 'regularized.merge.mod.weights'
+Also the script saves the weights from the CNN in a file called `regularized.merge.mod.weights`.

- Next generate some new independent test data with ms.  Run
+Next gunzip the dir called LDhat dir

-Ignore BELOW!
-Needs to be updated
+`gunzip ldhat.data.tar.gz`

-# `./run.ms.test.sh`
+and extract new coalescent sims for testing LDhat and the CNN against

-# and gzip the output as above (or skip, i've provided a file `autotet.test.data.LD.sims.txt.gz`)
+`python ms.file.to.fasta.py validate.LD.sims.txt`

-# Finally test the CNN on this independent test data, (back in python2.7)
+This outputs a JSON file called `test.data.LD.json` and a directory of `pairs` and `locs` files for LDhat.
+Next test LDhat by going back to the parent directory, download LDhat from here (http://ldhat.sourceforge.net/) and run:

-# `python final.autotet.test.results.py`
+`python run.ldhat.1.py`

-# This will print the R^2 and RMSE and a plot
+This will print the R^2 and RMSE and a plot